Mike Chase

-Mike Chase (born April 17, 1952) is an American former stock car racing driver.
-Winner of the 1994 series championship in the NASCAR Winston West Series, he has also competed in the Winston Cup Series, Busch Series, and Craftsman Truck Series and currently works for Penske Racing as a crewman.
+Mike Chase (April 17, 1952 – April 18, 2025) was an American professional stock car racing driver.
+Winner of the 1994 series championship in the NASCAR Winston West Series, he also competed in the Winston Cup Series, Busch Series, and Craftsman Truck Series and worked for Penske Racing as a crewman.

-Personal life
+Background

-Born in Redding, California, Chase moved to the Charlotte, North Carolina area in 1993 to further his racing career.
+Born in Redding, California, Chase moved to the Charlotte, North Carolina, area in 1993 to further his racing career.

+Chase died April 18, 2025, at the age of 73.

 Early career

 Growing up competing at Shasta Speedway in his native California, Chase began competing in NASCAR touring series in the mid-1980s, winning the 1987 championship in the Featherlite Southwest Tour; Chase also made his debut in the Busch Series in 1986 at Darlington Raceway, finishing 32nd.

 Chase moved up to the Winston West Series in 1990 where he won Rookie of the Year.
 In 1991 he made his debut in the Winston Cup Series, competing in a combination race at Sears Point Raceway; he finished 25th in the event.
 Chase would run selected races in Winston Cup over the next few years, in addition to selected Winston West events; his best finish in Cup came at Michigan International Speedway in 1990 where he finished 24th.

 In addition to his racing career, in the early 1990s Chase worked as the head of stock car racing for A. J. Foyt Enterprises; he planned to attempt to qualify for the Indianapolis 500 on two occasions with the team, but was not approved by USAC for competition.